Full Arch Replacement

 What is Full Arch Replacement?

 Full arch replacement involves utilizing a system of dental implants to place a permanent denture.
 The implants help to prevent the denture from slipping or falling out of place, providing you with a secure and comfortable fit.
 Implants are permanent in nature and do not need replacement or repair once they’ve been given time to heal.
-Full arch replacement is essential for restoring function to your mouth and perfecting the look of your smile.
+Full arch replacement is highly beneficial for restoring function to your mouth and perfecting the look of your smile.

 Why is Full Arch Replacement needed?

 Full arch replacement may be needed if you have advanced periodontal disease and are at risk of losing your teeth.
 Severe decay may be another reason to consider a full arch replacement.
-For denture wearers who are tired of using creams, gels and pastes to keep their appliances in place, full arch replacement is an effective way of keeping the denture in place.
+For denture wearers who are tired of using creams, gels, and pastes to keep their appliances in place, full arch replacement is an effective way of keeping the denture in place.
 Implants that are placed are permanent, so you can benefit from not having to worry about them once they’ve healed.

 What makes you a good candidate for Full Arch Replacement?